Adhesion molecules

 This section has been translated automatically.

-• Members of the superfamily of immunoglobulin genes: the immunoglobulin superfamily is so called because the individual members have structural similarities to immunoglobulins.
+• Members of the immunoglobulin gene superfamily: The immunoglobulin superfamily is so named because the individual members have structural similarities to immunoglobulins.
 They are expressed by the vascular endothelium and bind to integrins on the cell surface of leukocytes.
 These include:

 • ICAM (Intercellular Cell Adhesion Molecule)